 Use parts of a book (table of contents, chapter titles, index, etc.) to locate information.

 Read informational text to locate specific information.

-Be able to connect information found in text to other known information or experiences.
+Be able to connect information found in the text to other known information or experiences.

 Retell the sequence of events in a story.